RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

 In the [Part 1](1_tutorial_seq.md) we saw how to get two `CausalLMAction` nodes to work together to generate speech in a chat loop.
 To do that, we `tick`ed the nodes in order using a `Sequence` control node.
 In this part we'll see how to move our chat state management into our tree, which we'll find ultimately increases the flexibility of our agent.

+If you find this tutorial too verbose and you just want to get the code, you can find the notebook for this part [here](https://github.com/RichardKelley/dendron-examples/blob/main/tutorial_1/part_2.ipynb){:target="_blank"}.

 ## Imports and a Text Input Node

 As before, we begin by importing the code we need: